wxyz-abcd/node-haxball/examples_web/README.md

     more parameters for creating a room in our API, but this is enough for now.
 There is currently no parameter available for this page.

     - `replayViewer.html`: This is a page to load/view a replay file.
 Since there is no need for a full-blown chat component here, all chat is written in console.
+    - `replayToVideo.html`: This is a page to view and convert a replay file to a gif/webm/mp4 video using the CCapture library.
+The outputs are huge files that probably need to be compressed before they can be uploaded anywhere.
+Also notice that CCapture's mp4 feature requires a custom server for the conversion.
+You can read more about the library here: https://github.com/spite/ccapture.js/.

   There is also another main html file called `game.html`, but it's not for direct usage.
 It is opened automatically when you create or join a room with canvas capabilities.
 Most of the basic game functionalities have been implemented, and should work correctly.